How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 Actress Imogen Poots in a light-blue Nina Ricci Spring 2014 chiffon-and-lace dress and with white Givenchy platform sandalsActress Imogen Poots in a light-blue Nina Ricci Spring 2014 chiffon-and-lace dress and with white Givenchy platform sandals at the Los Angeles premiere of ‘Need For Speed’ at TCL Chinese Theatre on March 6, 2014, in Hollywood, California (Credit: Tony DiMaio / Startraksphoto)

-Eventually, she started a side business of selling her own designs to clients, but it was her son that encouraged her to create her own fashion house following the death of Monsieur Raffin in the early 1930s.
+Eventually, she started a side business selling her designs to clients.
+Still, her son encouraged her to create her own fashion house following the death of Monsieur Raffin in the early 1930s.

 Nina Ricci’s designs have always been associated with romance, elegance, and femininity.